WHAT is this all about?!

 What do I do after getting jagua?

-Let it dry about 10-30 minutes.
-In 5-7 hours wash off the dried jagua gel thoroughly with warm water & soap to ensure that ink does not stain other body parts.
-A wash cloth or plastic glove can be used as well.
+The gel dries within 10-30 minutes.
+Wash the gel off after 5-8 hours thoroughly with cool to warm water, using only your hands to remove the slimy feeling.
+Then you can introduce soap to ensure that ink does not stain other body parts.
 It's going to look like it completely disappeared at first - don't freak out!
 It's the way it works!
+This is normal!
+Every hour that passes will show you how it's oxidizing, or getting darker.
 If you pick off the dried gel, beware, you may stain your fingers without realizing it!
 Stain takes 2 days to fully develop.
+Make sure to avoid sweating the next day and avoid/reduce excessive water/ friction for best results.
+Keep the stain moisturized as well with natural oils and body butters to keep it strong and limit your skin from drying out and exfoliating sooner.

 What is Hengua?